Last resort discovery tool for tvOS

-Sometimes it’s very difficult to find a movie or show to watch.
-You may end up pulling out your phone to search for information online, only to realize you don’t even know where to start.
-This project is an attempt to design the interface for a search tool in tvOS that helps you explore content in a more intuitive, yet intentional way.
+Sometimes it’s difficult to find a movie or show to watch.
+After an hour of scrolling through your streaming apps without success, you may end up pulling out your phone to search for information online, only to realize you don’t even know where to start.
+This project is an attempt to design a “last resort” discovery tool in tvOS that allows you to reliably find something that fits your current preferences.

 Tools: SwiftUI, HTML/CSS/JS, Figma